elastic/search-ui/ADVANCED.md

 }))(ClearFilters);
 ```

 Note that `withSearch` accepts an array as the first parameter.
-Specifying which action and state properties you
+Use this property to pass a function that picks which action and state properties you want to use from the Context.
-want from the Context with the this parameter allows us to do performance optimizations.
-However, it is optional.
-Omitting the prop or providing an empty Array will pass all state and actions.

 Also note that all components created with `withSearch` will be Pure Components.
 Read more
 about that [here](#performance).